 All Ph.D. students must complete a minimum of 24 credits of MCDG 8888 Thesis Credit: Doctoral.
-Doctoral students may not register for thesis credits until the semester after they have passed (includes "pass" and "pass with reservations") their preliminary oral examination.
+Doctoral students may not register for thesis credits until the semester after they have passed their preliminary oral examination.

 Filing of Thesis Proposal Form